face-orm/face/README.md

 ====
 [![Build Status](https://drone.io/github.com/laemons/face/status.png)](https://drone.io/github.com/laemons/face/latest)

-Be aware that face is under active development.
+Be aware that face is under beta testing.
+Though some cases may not be

 Face is an ORM built under a few purposes :
- * Performances : unlike some ORM face tries to add as few layers as possible then performances are not impacted a lot.
+ * Performances : unlike some ORM, it tries to add as few layers as possible and doesn't impact performances.
  * Ease of use  : Face is an ORM.
 That means that it aims to speed up application development and makes developers experience more comfortable with database interactions.
- * Understandable : Face doesn't try to reinvent the wheel.
-It does what you ask him to do and you don't have to learn or setup hundred of component for starting a new project.
-Moreover it wont make more than you ask it to do.
+ * Understandable : It doesn't try to reinvent the wheel.
+It does the job in an usual and easy to understand way.
- * Powerful : performances are something, but we still thing about strength.
-Face can join your data and you can  write complex queries thanks to a custom language close of SQL
+ * Feature Rich : performances are something, but it still thinks about strength and functionalities.
+Face includes powerful workflow to deal with relation and complex request.

 Face is tested and safe enough for production.
-Right know it is perfectly suited for little and medium projects.
+Right know it is perfectly suited for little and medium projects but it mays lack of maturity for biggest projects.

 Quick Overview